Bring Your Recycling to a Community Collection Center

 - District 13: DPW Property Management Facility, 1825 Edison Highway

-- Parking lot in rear of building
+- Parking lot in the rear of the building

 - District 14: Mergenthaler (“Mervo”) High School, 3500 Hillen Road